 The Awards Committee will be responsible for editing draft critiques for accuracy and criteria components.

 Each judge submits a contribution to the Judges' Report.

 9.3.3 Category Panel Meetings

-Judges work with their panel to be available for teleconferences, Skype meetings and face to face meetings as determined by their panel to facilitate discussion, reflection and reporting on entries.
+Judges work with their panel and will be required to participate in teleconferences, online meetings and face-to-face meetings as determined by the Awards Convenor to facilitate discussion, reflection and reporting on entries.
 During these panel meetings the Notable, Short Listed, Honour and Winner books will be discussed, recommended and selected.
-Teleconferences are convened at the request of judges or at such time as 10 or more entries require further review and discussion.
+Teleconferences are convened at the request of judges, Awards Convenor or at such time as 5 or more entries require further review and discussion.

 9.3.4 Judges’ Meetings, Presentations and Announcements

 - Attendance at all online and teleconferences designated by the Awards Convenor;

 - Attendance at the online discussions to confirm the Notable List;